henrietta-k/adapt-learning-wiki/Converting-a-Course-from-Version-1-to-Version-2.md

-On August 3, 2015, Adapt released version 2.0 of the framework.
-It included some breaking changes, so courses created in version 1 will not necessarily run on version 2&mdash;without some conversion.
-The conversion process involves creating a new version 2 course and transferring JSON content from the older course to the newer course.
+On August 3, 2015, v2.0 of the framework was released.
+It included some breaking changes, so courses created in v1 will not necessarily run in v2 without some conversion.
+The conversion process involves creating a new v2 course and transferring JSON content from the older course to the newer course.

-##To convert a course from version 1 to version 2:
+## To convert a course from version 1 to version 2:

 1. Make a backup copy of your v1 course.